 The goal of computing support within the Biological and Ecological Engineering Department is to provide robust access to computing resources within the department and across campus.
-Computing resources are provided at three levels; within the department, at the College of Engineering, and through OSU computing support.
-If you are having problems with your computer or network connection, you should look through the frequently asked questions below.
-If you don't see the answer to your problem, you can contact computer support for assistance.
+Computing resources are provided at three levels; within the department with the department computer administrator (DCA), at the College of Engineering, through OSU computing support.
+If you are having problems with your computer or network connection, you should look through the frequently asked questions below, OSU's computer help documents, or go to College of Engineering IT .
+If you don't see the answer to your problem, you can contact BEE computer support for assistance.

 Departmental Computing Support

 Computer Setup for ALL BEE Computers

 Any computer that is connected to the departmental network is required to conform to certain standards.
 These standards reflect needs for security, access, and any computer that does not conform to these standards will be disconnected from the network.

 You must have the BEE Network Administrator registered and set up your machine.

 You must have approved antivirus running and configured correctly.
 The DCA can help with this.